Combining Probabilistic Forecasts of Intermittent Demand: Probabilistic forecast combination in intermittent demand

 \subsubsection{Optimizing censored likelihood (CL) scoring rule}

-Concerning intermittent demand, focusing more on upper quantiles seems vital because they are more valuable in inventory management, such as planning safety stock. \citet{boylan2006accuracy} point out that concentrating on the whole distribution may yield misleading information, which makes the higher quantiles broken down.
-Considering that, we apply CL scoring rule \citep{diks2011likelihood}, a variant of the logarithmic score, to gain optimal weights.
-The score was also used by \citet{opschoor2017combining} in the estimation of Value at Risk, also requiring paying more attention to extreme quantiles.
-Thus it demonstrates its usefulness when focusing on a specific area of a probabilistic distribution.
+Concerning intermittent demand, focusing more on upper quantiles seems vital because they are more valuable in inventory management, such as planning safety stock. \citet{boylan2006accuracy} point out that concentrating on the whole distribution may yield misleading information, resulting in suboptimal performance for forecasts at higher quantiles.
+Considering that, we apply CL scoring rule \citep{diks2011likelihood}, a variant of the logarithmic score.
+The score has previously been utilized by \citet{opschoor2017combining} in the estimation of Value at Risk, also requiring paying more attention to extreme quantiles.
+The CL score proves to be valuable in situations where the focus is on a specific area of a probabilistic distribution.
 For a combined probabilistic forecast with the specific area $A$, its CL score can be denoted as:

-with $A_{t+h}^C$ the complement of $A_{t+h}$ and $I(\cdot)$ the indicator function, which is equal to 1 when the argument is true and 0 otherwise.
-The score addresses the shape of the distribution in area $A_{t+h}$.
-In this paper, the region $A_{t+h}$ is designed as values $y_{t+h}$ greater than the 90\%th quantile of the forecast distributions to focus on high sales of intermittent demand.
+with $A_{t+h}^C$ the complement of $A_{t+h}$ and $\boldsymbol{1}(\cdot)$ the indicator function, which is equal to 1 when the argument is true and 0 otherwise.
+The score captures the shape of the distribution in area $A_{t+h}$.
+In this paper, the region $A_{t+h}$ is defined as values $y_{t+h}$ greater than the 90\%th quantile of the forecast distributions, emphasizing high sales of intermittent demand.
 Optimizing the CL score is our second approach to obtaining the optimal weights.
 That is to say, the weights are yield as Equation (\ref{eq:cl weight}), similar to optimizing logarithmic scores:

 We apply an iterative scheme to optimize the two scores above~\citep{conflitti2015optimal}.
 For the $i$-th individual method, the iteration of the corresponding weight based on optimizing the logarithmic score is performed as follows: